Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Born January 8th 1884 - Died August 2nd 1913."

-Gladys Le Blanc Smith was born Gladys Haig on 8th January 1884 at Bray Court, Windsor Road, Maidenhead, Berkshire to John Haig, a Distiller from Scotland and Jane Mary Ann Davis.
+Gladys Le Blanc Smith was born Gladys Haig on 8th January 1884 at Bray Court, Windsor Road, Maidenhead, Berkshire to John Haig, a distiller from Scotland and Jane Mary Ann Davis.
+Gladys's father John was to pass away five months after the birth of his daughter in the June of 1884.

-The outbreak of world War II saw Beatrice joining the Queen Alexandra's Imperial Military Nursing Service, where she served in the Far East on the 'Evacuation Ships'.
+The outbreak of World War II saw Beatrice joining the Queen Alexandra's Imperial Military Nursing Service, where she served in the Far East on the 'Evacuation Ships'.
 Beatrice was on the SS Kuala on 12th February 1942 when it came under enemy aircraft attack, killing many of the nurses, women and children aboard.
-When the SS Kuala evenutually sank off of Pom Pong Island, Beatrice was one of the few survivors.
-However fate was not kind to her.
+When the SS Kuala eventually sank off of Pom Pong Island, Beatrice was one of the few survivors.
+However, fate was not kind to her.

 Fellow Nurse Margot Turner recounts -